plastic

 Piggy bank

-More than 350,000 tonnes of used clothing but still wearable clothes ends up in landfill every year - with an estimated value of £140 million.
+Over 350,000 tonnes of still wearable clothing ends up in UK landfills each year, valued at an estimated £140 million.

 SHARE YOUR TIPS